sainap/serverless-artillery-workshop/Lesson4: I can see clearly now... InfluxDB and Grafana/README.md

 SHOW DATABASES
 ```

-The `artillery_metrics` database shold be listed.
-In the InfluxDB dashboard, select the `artillery_metrics` database from the drop-down list.
+The `artillery_metrics` database should be listed.
+In the InfluxDB dashboard, select the `artillery_metrics` database from the drop-down list in the upper-right corner.
 With that selection made, queries made will be against that database.

 To see the measurements stored in this database, run this command: